11 Bio ideas for Instagram In 2022

 People want to understand who you are and get a snippet of your personality before clicking that ‘Follow’ button, especially if you are a creator or a larger brand on Instagram.
 One of the most effective ways to get across your tone of voice and create a hook on your profile is by using a witty bio that makes users smile.

 However, you need to strike the right balance without going too abstract or niche, that people don’t actually understand your joke.
-The key with a funny or witty bio is to think of it as a viral meme.
+The key to a funny or witty bio is to think of it as a viral meme.
 The best-performing memes are those that are relatable or could be appreciated by almost anyone.
 They are based on everyday occurrences that don’t take too much inside knowledge to understand.
 Here’s an Instagram bio inspiration:

 Friskies does a great job of playing off of the well-known ‘cat owner problems’ by insinuating buying their food = buying your cat’s love.
-This is particularly clever, because whilst it is a witty bio line, it still manages to get across the message that they are a cat food brand, and likely are cheaper than their market competitors.
+This is particularly clever because whilst it is a witty bio line, it still manages to get across the message that they are a cat food brand, and likely are cheaper than their market competitors.

 Instagram is all about community, and building a dedicated following.
 As your account starts to grow, you can play around with your bio a bit more, to create references to your fandom.